Lindblad Tomography of a Superconducting Quantum Processor: Introduction

-Randomized benchmarking, for example, provides an approach for assessing the average fidelity of quantum gate operations independently of state preparation and measurement (SPAM) errors, and it has consequently become a standard measure of performance for experimental quantum devices.
+To date, a broad toolbox of quantum characterization, verification, and validation (QCVV) techniques have been proposed and utilized which focus on different aspects of device performance---such as randomized benchmarking (RB)~\cite{Emerson2005,Magesan2011}, gate set tomography (GST)~\cite{blume_kohout2017,Nielsen2021,Proctor2020} and state/process tomography~\cite{Paris2004}---each with their own strengths and weaknesses~\cite{eisert_2020}.
+For example, randomized benchmarking provides an approach for assessing the average fidelity of quantum gate operations independent of state preparation and measurement (SPAM) errors, and it has consequently become a standard measure of performance for experimental quantum devices.
 However, the average fidelity alone does not provide much information about the actual noise processes at play in the device, the details of which are crucial to more fully modeling the device and developing tailored error mitigation and correction techniques.

-State and process tomography, on the other hand, provide more detailed information about discrete moments in a qubit's evolution, such as the qubit state at a particular time or the quantum process corresponding to a gate of a particular duration.
+State and process tomography, on the other hand, provide more detailed information about discrete moments in a qubit's evolution, such as the qubit state at a particular time or the quantum process corresponding to a gate operation of a fixed duration.
 However, caution must be exercised in order to consistently interpret the results of tomography in the presence of SPAM errors~\cite{Mogilevtsev2012}.
 Building on traditional tomographic protocols, a number of theoretical and experimental works have demonstrated self-consistent characterization of SPAM errors in process tomography and gate characterization~\cite{Mogilevtsev2012,Merkel2013,Medford2013,Kim2015}.
 Common to many of these techniques is the use of maximum likelihood estimation (MLE), which provides a robust and flexible estimation procedure capable of handling over-complete data and constrained problems.
-While such techniques offer a promising step forward, the characterization of a discrete moment in a qubit's evolution is not always sufficient, and one often requires detailed knowledge about how the noise environment and crosstalk between qubits vary dynamically in time~\cite{Burnett2019}.
+While such techniques offer a promising step forward, the characterization of a discrete moment in a qubit's evolution is not always sufficient, and one often requires detailed knowledge about how the noise environment and crosstalk between qubits dynamically influence evolution in time~\cite{Burnett2019}.